danionescu0/robot-camera-platform/README.md

 **Running the face detector:**

-* a Raspberry PI 4 is recommended with Official power supply
+* a Raspberry PI 4 is recommended with 2.5A power bank

 ````
 sudo docker run --device=/dev/video0 --device=/dev/vchiq --device=/dev/ttyS0 \